 The KCCD Student Trustee offers a student's perspective and advice to the KCCD Board of Trustees at monthly and special Board meetings.
 The student trustee is educated on upcoming programs, policies, and expenses that will be presented to the Board for approval.
 Using knowledge collected from the college's history, administrators, faculty, and staff but most importantly the students.

-Eligibility

-The KCCD Student Trustee from Bakersfield College shall be currently enrolled students who was either elected or appointed in accordance with the BCSGA Constitution.

-The Student Trustee must have a BC cumulative and semester GPA of at least 2.0 in order to be elected or appointed.

-Candidates for Student Trustee must have completed at least one (1) semester at Bakersfield College in order to be eligible for election or appointment.

-The Student Trustee from Bakersfield College shall be directly responsible for the discharge of their duties to the KCCD Board of Trustees, Bakersfield College, and the Association

-Student Trustee from Bakersfield College
+KCCD Student Trustee

 Establishment:

-Hereby establishes the Student Trustee from Bakersfield College, determined by the Student Body, approved by the President of Bakersfield College.
+Hereby establishes the KCCD Student Trustee, determined by the KCCD district-wide Student Body.

 Duties:

-The duties of the Student Trustee from Bakersfield College include, but are not limited to the following:
+The duties of the KCCD Student Trustee include, but are not limited to the following:

-Attend all meetings of the Board of Trustees.
+Attend all meetings of the KCCD Board of Trustees.

 Shall be seated with the members of the KCCD Board of Trustees and shall be recognized as a full member of the Board at all meetings, which includes receiving all materials presented to Board members and participating in the questioning of witnesses and the discussion of issues.

-Shall not be included in determining the vote required to carry any measure before the board.
+Shall vast an advisory vote required to carry any measure before the board.

 Shall not be liable for any acts of the Board.

+Travel to the annual CCLC student trustee conference

 May make and second motions, attend closed sessions, other than closed sessions on personnel or collective bargaining matters, and receive compensation at the discretion of the Board.

-Shall maintain awareness of college programs, procedures and policies, and meet regularly with the College President.
+Shall maintain awareness of college programs, procedures and policies, and meet with the BCSGA Advisor.

+Be an active voice within all Senate and Executive meetings of the District

-To attend one Town Hall Meeting per term in office.
+To attend Town Hall Meetings at each campus per term in office.

-Perform all other duties as needed by the Office of the Student Trustee from Bakersfield College.
+Perform all other duties as needed by the Office of the KCCD Student Trustee.

-Selection of the Student Trustee

-The KCCD Student Trustee is a student member of the student body from one of the three KCCD colleges.

-Only one student will serve as the member of the student KCCD Board of Trustees at a time.

-Student membership is rotated annually, with the rotation starting over after the cycle has been completed, as follows:

-June 1, 2016-May 31, 2017 Porterville College

-June 1, 2017-May 31, 2018 Bakersfield College

-June 1, 2018-May 31, 2019 Cerro Coso Community College

-June 1, 2019-May 31, 2020 Porterville College

-June 1, 2020-May 31, 2021 Bakersfield College

-And so forth as the cycle continues.